Update your information

 Update personal information

 Minnesota law requires all students born after December 31, 1956, who enroll in a Minnesota college or university to be immunized against certain diseases.
-See the Student Health Services for information on how to update your record.
+See Boynton Health for information on how to update your record.

 If you are a US citizen or permanent resident (green card), you are considered a Minnesota resident if:

-- You have lived in Minnesota for at least one calendar year prior to the first day of your class attendance, and
+- You have been continuously present in the state of Minnesota for at least one calendar year prior to the first day of class attendance at the University.

 Having a history out of the state, including transfer coursework, graduation from a non-Minnesota high school, and out-of-state work experience, may result in you receiving an initial classification of nonresident.

 Complete the Request to Change Legal Name And/Or Gender (Sex) form and return it to the address listed on the form.
 Please allow up to seven business days for processing.
 You are required to submit documentation (a copy of your driver’s license, court order, or passport/visa) along with your request form.
 If you have questions or want an exception to the required documentation, use the contact information listed on the form.